a-senkovenko/Project_3_genome_assembly_and_annotation/README.md

 ```
 For the subsequent analysis we will be interested only in the “contigs.fasta” and “scaffolds.fasta” files, which define contigs and scaffolds for the E. coli assembly, respectively.

-These files are present in our SPAdes output location, so everything is ok.
+These files are present in SPAdes output location.

 ### QUAST installation and quality assessment of contigs